California judge arrested in the fatal shooting of his wife – KION546

 California judge arrested in the fatal shooting of his wife

-(CNN) — An Orange County, California, judge is under arrest, suspected in the fatal shooting of his wife, authorities say.
+CNN — An Orange County, California, judge was arrested, suspected in the fatal shooting of his wife, authorities say.

 Superior Court Judge Jeffrey Ferguson, 72, was arrested by homicide detectives Thursday after they received reports of a shooting at the couple’s home.
 Ferguson’s wife, Sheryl, was found inside the house, suffering from “at least one gunshot wound,” the Anaheim Police Department said in a news release.